Wellable

 Challenge team members to reach “inbox zero” by the end of every workday by efficiently organizing, prioritizing, and responding to emails.
 This doesn’t just declutter employees’ emails; it declutters their minds.

-17. Random Acts Of Kindness Challenge
+17. Random Acts of Kindness Challenge

 Create a compassionate and empathetic workplace culture by encouraging employees to perform a random act of kindness every day.
 It could be as simple as complimenting a stranger or opening the door for a colleague.

-18. Take The Stairs Challenge
+18. Take the Stairs Challenge

 Inspire employees to skip the elevator and opt for the stairs for a week or a month.
 This simple switch can quickly boost their step counts, contributing to physical well-being.

-19. Bike Or Walk To Work Challenge
+19. Bike or Walk to Work Challenge

 Embrace a healthier and eco-friendly workplace culture by encouraging employees to choose alternative, sustainable commuting methods.
 This promotes physical health, environmental awareness, and an overall well-rounded approach to employee wellness.